BezrezenTLNH/Difference-Calculator/README.md

 `make package-install`
 ## Using
 After installation enter `gendiff file1_path file2_path` in your command line.
-By default, the "stylish" formatter will work, to select the "plain" or "json" formatter, enter `-f/--format (prefered format)` at the end of command.
+By default, the "stylish" output format will work, to select the "plain" or "json" formats, enter `-f/--format (preferred format)` at the end of the command.
 ### Demonstration
 Instructions output:
 [![asciicast](https://asciinema.org/a/OPjwMyfOrcQ9Jo5esaDnGNWJd.png)](https://asciinema.org/a/OPjwMyfOrcQ9Jo5esaDnGNWJd)